Skip to content

 Causative agent

-Hepatitis B infection is caused by hepatitis B virus (HBV).
+Hepatitis B is a liver disease caused by hepatitis B virus (HBV) infection.

 Clinical features